Mr-Kaiser/Week-3-Homework-Password-Generator-/README.md

     *Uses built in browser prompts that allows the user to configure it as they please

-The way it SHOULD work is as follows
+The way the application works is as follows
     *On clicking the "generate password" button a function is ran that will generate all the prompts for the user to state the parameters of their generated password

-    *These parameters then are then ran through another function to weed out any that were not selected.

-    *Run the rest through a loop to generate a random arangement of the characters selected and then output it to the box
+    *It is then ran through a loop to generate a random arangement of the characters selected and then output it to the box

+ Code used:
+ *HTML
+ *CSS
+ *Javascript, lots of Javascript...

+ I would also like to give credit to and acknowlege
+ * W3 Schools
+ * Students in this class and others who's applications I used for inspiration
+ * MDN webdocs
+ * Too may YouTube videos to count